ibmresilient/resilient-community-apps/fn_cisco_asa/README.md

 This app supports the IBM Security QRadar SOAR Platform and the IBM Security QRadar SOAR for IBM Cloud Pak for Security.

 ### SOAR platform
-The SOAR platform supports two app deployment mechanisms, Edge Gateway (formerly App Host) and integration server.
+The SOAR platform supports two app deployment mechanisms, Edge Gateway (also known as App Host) and integration server.

 If deploying to a SOAR platform with an Edge Gateway, the requirements are:
 * SOAR platform >= `46.0.8131`.